 A record of asthma sufferers should be kept even if they are not currently on medication.
-This information is available on iSAMS.
+This information is available on isams.

-All asthma medication is kept in the red medical bag for each class.
-The medical bags are stored in the medical room.
-Early Years medical bags are stored in the classroom.
-A generic inhaler is kept in the medical rooms of each department which can be used in an emergency.
+All asthma medication is kept in the Medical Room downstairs, in the medical bag for each class.
+A generic inhaler is kept in the First Aid Room in the medical cupboard which can be used in an emergency.